![]() |

 Use Flexible Cement II™ to repair sawn contraction joints and cracks

-At Roadware, we see lots of two-component polymer concrete repair products that claim to be just like Concrete Mender™.
-One even calls it self, “Quick Mender.”
-They are all basically polyurea based products that are too thick to effectively penetrate concrete surfaces and are so reactive, they become too sticky and gooey to trowel in just a minute or two after mixing.
-When you dig a little deeper, you will see a very distinct difference in genuine Roadware 10 Minute Concrete Mender™.
+At Roadware, we encounter many two-component polymer concrete repair products that claim to be similar to Concrete Mender™.
+One product even refers to itself as “Quick Mender.”
+However, these products are primarily polyurea-based and are often too thick to effectively penetrate concrete surfaces.
+Additionally, they are highly reactive, becoming sticky and gooey just one or two minutes after mixing, making them difficult to trowel.
+When you examine the details, you will notice a significant difference between these alternatives and the genuine Roadware 10 Minute Concrete Mender™.

 Surface Tension:

-Surface Tension is a measurement of the ability of a liquid to overcome its own internal friction and penetrate into a material like concrete.
-Roadware 10 Minute Concrete Mender™ has a surface tension One third of water.
-It will penetrate concrete cracks and fissures quicker and deeper than water.
-This low surface tension lets Concrete Mender™ penetrate normal bond lines and allows structural bonding with the aggregate in the concrete.
-See the electron microscope slide below.
+Surface tension measures a liquid’s ability to overcome its internal friction and penetrate materials such as concrete.
+Roadware 10 Minute Concrete Mender™ has a surface tension that is one-third that of water, allowing it to enter concrete cracks and fissures more quickly and deeply than water.
+This low surface tension enables Concrete Mender™ to infiltrate standard bond lines and promotes structural bonding with the concrete’s aggregate.
+For more details, please refer to the electron microscope slide below.

-Low surface tension has another little hidden benefit.
-It allows Roadware 10 Minute Concrete Mender™ to be combined with more than two parts sand and still be workable and trowel-able.
-Try that with a polyurea and you will have a gooey mess on your hands.
+Low surface tension offers another hidden benefit: it enables Roadware 10 Minute Concrete Mender™ to be mixed with more than two parts sand while still remaining workable and easy to trowel.
+In contrast, if you try that with a polyurea, you’ll end up with a gooey mess.

 Structural Polyurethane